top of page

 Key Takeaways

-The FHA 100 Mile Rule prevents homeowners with an existing FHA loan from using their current residence as a rental property while obtaining a new FHA-insured mortgage for a new home located less than 100 miles away.
+The FHA 100 Mile Rule prevents homeowners with an existing FHA loan from using rental income from their current residence to qualify for a new FHA-insured mortgage if the new home is located less than 100 miles away

-Homeowners may need to sell their current property if they want to buy a new home closer than 100 miles from their current location and finance it with an FHA loan.
+Homeowners may need to sell their current property if they want to purchase a new home located less than 100 miles away, as rental income from the current home cannot be used to qualify for a new FHA loan.

 Quick Navigation - Click the link below to jump to that section..